vfarcic/devops24/manuscript/06-jenkins-setup.md

 When creating a new parent chart with this chart as a dependency, the `CustomConfigMap` parameter can be used to override the default config.xml provided.
 It also allows for providing additional xml configuration files that will be copied into `/var/jenkins_home`.
-In the parent chart's values.yaml, set the `jenkins.Master.CustomConfigMap` value to true...
+In the parent chart's values.yaml, set the `jenkins.master.customConfigMap` value to true...
 ...
 and provide the file `templates/config.tpl` in your parent chart for your use case.
 You can start by copying the contents of `config.yaml` from this chart into your parent charts `templates/config.tpl` as a basis for customization.
 Finally, you'll need to wrap the contents of `templates/config.tpl`...
 ...